UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch9.md

 however it is using the [SourceLanguage.C](xref:Llvm.NET.DebugInfo.SourceLanguage.C) value.
 This is because a debugger won't likely understand the Kaleidoscope language, runtime, or calling conventions.
 (We just invented it and only now setting up debugger support after all!)
-The good news is that the language follows the C language ABI in the code generation (generally a good idea unless you ave a really good reason not to).
+The good news is that the language follows the C language ABI in the code generation (generally a good idea unless you have a really good reason not to).
 Therefore, the C language is fairly accurate.
 This allows calling functions from the debugger and it will execute them.